 Women face some of the biggest housing affordability challenges in our community.
 Poverty, financial inequality and other structural barriers place women at risk of significant housing stress and homelessness.
 We see this every day in our work.

-It’s why we’re so proud of our long history of providing housing and accommodation for women and their families – from emergency housing through to student accommodation.
 Access to safe, secure and affordable housing is fundamental in ending inequality for women.

 Through our subsidiary companies led by YWCA National Housing, we’re one of the largest medium to long term housing providers for women in Victoria.